A teacher is dead and 2 people are wounded after a France stabbing attack that echoes 2020 killing

 Julie Duhamel, an official with the the Unsa teachers’ union in the Pas-de-Calais region that includes Arras, told Franceinfo that teachers had noted the suspect’s radicalization “a few years ago.”

-The suspected assailant's telephone conversations in recent days gave no indication of an impending attack, leading intelligence officers to conclude that the assailant decided suddenly on Friday to act, intelligence services told The Associated Press.
+The suspected assailant's telephone conversations in recent days gave no indication of an impending attack, leading intelligence officers to conclude that the assailant decided suddenly on Friday to act, intelligence services told the AP.

-Hundreds of police deployed around the school and nearby neighborhoods, including heavily armed units, and barricaded a wide perimeter around the school.
-Parents said pupils were still confined to the locked-down school more than three hours after the attack.
+Hundreds of police deployed around the school and nearby neighborhoods, including heavily armed units, and barricaded a wide perimeter around the school after the attack.

 Friday's attack had echoes of Paty's slaying on Oct 16, 2020 — also a Friday — by an 18-year-old who had become radicalized.
-Like the suspect in Friday's stabbings, that attacker was of Chechen background.
+Like the suspect in Friday's stabbings, the attacker had a Chechen background.

-Martin Doussau, a philosophy teacher at the Gambetta high school, said the attacker was armed with two knives and appeared to be hunting specifically for a history teacher.
+Martin Doussau, a philosophy teacher at Gambetta-Carnot, said the assailant was armed with two knives and appeared to be hunting specifically for a history teacher.
 Paty taught history and geography.

 “When he turned around and asked me if I am a history teacher, I immediately thought of Samuel Paty,” Doussau told reporters.